magnesag/freeze-index/README.md

 resulting plots in the `res/` subdirectory.
 The `res/` subdirectory is not tracked and automatically generated if inexistent by the script.
 Results are sorted by input file and proxy choice.

+To run the comparison of definitnions against theory, run the `simulation.py` script.

 ## Multitaper Parameter Sweep
 To run the multitaper parametric sweep and thus to inspect the effects of each parameter of the multitaper method on the FI run